Last updated on September 23rd, 2022 at 04:16 pm

-Just imagine how it feels to stand on top of the podium, a shining medal around your neck, representing your country and years and years of dedication, hard work, and sacrifices.
+Just imagine how it feels to stand on top of the podium, a shining medal around your neck, representing your country and years of dedication, hard work, and sacrifice.

-Few people in the world work as hard as Olympic athletes, who endure grueling training regimens, give up eating favorite foods and relinquish other past-times and social activities, all to train for a moment, maybe just a few minutes long, of competition and potential glory.
+Few people in the world work as hard as Olympic athletes, who endure grueling training regimens, give up eating favorite foods, and relinquish other pastimes and social activities to train for a moment, maybe just a few minutes long, of competition and potential glory.

 Imagine the pressure of putting it all on the line after years or a lifetime of training, being in the spotlight, and needing to give it your all to prove to yourself and your country that you can do it, that all the hard work was worth it, that you are a champion.